What Can Choosing a Virtual Assistant Do For Property Managers?

 Become a Point of Contact

 Give your VA template messages to deal with frequent information requests.
 This allows your virtual assistant to quickly answer common questions or issues to delight tenants and property owners who reach out with questions or problems.
-Hiring a VA is like having a customer service team handle all the questions you don’t have time for!
+Adding a VA to your team is like having a customer service team handle all the questions you don’t have time for!

 A property management job hub, like VPM Solutions, is the best place to find your ideal virtual assistant!
 We deliver qualified property management professionals ready to add value to your team and streamline your operations.
 Through our system, it's simple to find an excellent VA, request assignments, approve work, and pay your virtual assistants.
 It's easy to get started!
 Set up your company profile and find the help you need today.

-Ready to learn more about hiring a VA?
+Ready to learn more about finding a VA?
 Download our free resource, "The Definitive Guide to Hiring a Virtual Assistant."